The Brain Week

 It is difficult to say.
 There are results that go both ways: both from neuroscientists like Stanislas Dehaene and his team, who are developing software on tablets to help educate small children; and from other neuroscientists like Michel Desmurget, who talk about La fabrique du crétin digital.

 That machines help us is undeniable.
-We can see this in research, where there is a real rush towards artificial intelligence, which allows us to go much further in the complex interpretation of huge databases.
+We can see this in research, where there is a real rush towards artificial intelligence.
+It allows us to go much further in the complex interpretation of huge databases.

 The link between 5 Senses 4 Kids Foundation and the Brain Week

 Roland Salesse: The Brain Week is a very open event.
-It is organised by neuroscientists, but in close relationship with civil society: individuals, associations, endowments and foundations.
-These relationships allow the Brain Week to go a little further into the questions that patients and families have about new care, especially for neurodegenerative diseases.
+Neuroscientists organize it in close collaboration with civil society: individuals, associations, endowments, and foundations.
+These relationships allow the Brain Week to go a little further.
+Into the questions that patients and families have about new care, especially for neurodegenerative diseases.

-It also allows us to answer questions about disease prevention or how to live as long as possible in good health.
-We know that everything starts in early childhood and even during pregnancy, during the first 1,000 days when our personality begins to take shape.
-5 senses for kids Foundation aims to promote researches and initiatives on the early years because these early years contribute, together with the maternal and family environment and the social environment, to the well-being and health of children
+It also allows us to answer questions about disease prevention.
+Or how to live as long as possible in good health.
+We know that everything starts in early childhood.
+Also during pregnancy, during the first 1,000 days when our personality begins to take shape.
+5 senses for kids Foundation aims to promote researches and initiatives on the early years.
+Because these early years contribute, together with the maternal, family environment and the social environment, to the well-being and health of children